Individual membership grades

 - grade-level logo

-- £25 voucher towards CIEP training when you join for the first time.
+- 15% discount on a CIEP training course when you join for the first time.

 There are additional benefits for members who have upgraded to Intermediate, Professional or Advanced Professional membership.